ArcticSnow/TopoPyScale/doc/docs/03_configurationFile.md

   # For now TopoPyScale only supports ERA5-reanalysis input climate data
   era5:
     path: inputs/climate/   # Can either be a absolute path or relative to the project directory
-    product: reanalysis
+    product: reanalysis     # ensemble not available yet
-    timestep: 1H
+    timestep: 1H            # 1H, 3H 6H or else.

     # Choose pressure levels relevant to your project and evailable in ERA5 Pressure Levels
     plevels: [ 700,750,775,800,825,850,875,900,925,950,975,1000 ]
     download_threads: 1               # Number of threads to request downloads with cdsapi
     realtime: False                   # (Optional) Forces redownload of latest month of ERA5 data upon each run of code (allows daily updates for realtime applications)
     data_repository: cds              # repository from where to download data: cds (copernicus official ERA5), google_cloud_storage (Google archive of ERA5)
+    cds_output_format: netcdf         # netcdt or grib.
+Grib is not supported by topoclass
+    cds_download_format: unarchived   # unarchived or zip
+    rm_daily: False                   # remove

   precip_lapse_rate: False     # Apply precipitation lapse-rate correction (currently valid for Northern Hemisphere only)